 [ and a space before

-].
-But when the repl prints a list, it doesn’t include those spaces because the style guide is created to improve the readability of code for humans.
+elm repl prints a list, it doesn’t include those spaces because the style guide was created to improve the readability of code for humans.

-What happens when we try to put values of different kind in a list?
+What happens when we try to put values of different types in a list?

 Elm doesn’t like that.
 We can also create a numeric list by specifying a range.

 A range is created by specifying the first and last numbers in a sequence.
-It’s a nice shortcut that prevents you from having to type out a long list of numbers.
-As of this writing, Elm can only use a range to create a list of numbers, not other types like characters or strings.
+It’s a nice shortcut that saves you from having to type out a long list of numbers.
+As of this writing, Elm can only use a range to create a list of numbers, but not other types such as character or string.

-Regex modules, the Elm Platform comes pre-loaded with the
+The Elm Platform also comes pre-loaded with the

-List module too.
-It provides a variety of functions to work with lists.
+List module contains many more functions for working with lists.
 Let’s go through some of them.

 member function determines whether or not an item is present in a given list.